-Nineteen London boroughs have shared their data to date, allowing us to track over 574,000 households over the course of 19 months.
-Published in July 2017, the first set of findings gave an overview of the living standards of low-income Londoners.
+Shared data from 19 London boroughs has allowed us to track over 574,000 households over the course of 19 months.
+Published in July 2017, the first set of findings gave a snapshot overview of the living standards of low-income Londoners.
 Building on this work, Phase Two sought to address a different set of more complex questions.